leaningtech/cheerpx-flash/pages/Tutorial.md

 The flags we need to add are:

 - `--experimental-wasm-return_call`
-- `--experimental-wasm-gc`
-- `--experimental-wasm-typed_funcref`
+- `--experimental-wasm-compilagtion-hints`
-- `--experimental-wasm-compilation-hints`
+- `--experimental-wasm-wasm-branch-hinting`

 There are a few ways to do this.

 - **Launch Chrome from the command line**.
 If you open Windows Powershell as an administrator, the following command (which could need tweaking for your specific installation) should allow you to launch Chrome with the correct flags:

-  `"C:\Program Files\Google\Chrome\Application\chrome.exe" --js-flags="--experimental-wasm-return_call --experimental-wasm-gc --experimental-wasm-typed_funcref --experimental-wasm-compilation-hints"`
+  `"C:\Program Files\Google\Chrome\Application\chrome.exe" --js-flags="--experimental-wasm-return-call --experimental-wasm-compilation-hints --experimental-wasm-branch-hinting"`

 - **Edit your shortcut to launch with flags**.
 You can also add the same flags to the shortcut directly, which should allow you to run the application as normal, except with flags applied.
 To do this, you need to: